What is Vacant Possession?

 When selling a property with vacant possession, you or the tenants will be allowed to stay in the home until the day of completion.
 Once the process has reached the exchange of contracts, you will be contractually obligated to vacate the property or to remove the current tenants.
 The home must be empty by the expected date and time stipulated in the contract.

-All furniture and items belonging to the current tenants must be removed.
+All furniture and items belonging to the current tenants must be removed when the home is sold with vacant.
 The only items allowed to remain in the property are the items you’ve agreed to leave behind with the buyer.
 These items will typically be listed in the contract and agreed upon by both parties involved in the transaction.
 You will typically find them set out in the Memorandum of Sale or the fixtures and fittings form.
 Any items or waste left behind that could prevent the buyer from using the home will be a breach of the contract and the buyer can make a legal claim against the seller.

 It is the seller’s responsibility to ensure the property is vacant by the completion date.
 This can sometimes be difficult if the home is occupied by tenants and not the seller themselves.
 However, if your tenants don’t leave by the expected date or leave items behind, it will delay the sale and may result in a legal claim from the buyer.
 This is why it’s often advised that the seller ensures their tenants leave before the exchange of contracts.